S1rDev10us/s1rdev10us.github.io/README.md

 ## Setup guide

-If you want to run this locally install the repository then install the dependencies
+If you want to run this locally, download the repository then install the dependencies

 ```powershell
 npm install